-Note that in this syntactic translation rule, update name x stands for the concatenation of the string update with the content of the variable x; the resulting update_x in this example is mapped to the field-update function of the extensible record x_update by a default mechanism.
+Note that in this syntactic translation rule, \update\ name x stands for the concatenation of the string \update\ with the content of the variable x; the resulting \update\x in this example is mapped to the field-update function of the extensible record x\update by a default mechanism.
 On this basis, the assignment notation can be written as usual:

 '''

-syntax "assign" :: "id \Rightarrow(\sigma \Rightarrow \beta) \Rightarrow(\alpha, \sigma) action" (" ':=' ") translations "x ':=' E" => "CONST ASSIGN (VAR x) E"
+syntax "assign" :: "id \Rightarrow(\sigma \Rightarrow\beta) \Rightarrow(\alpha, \sigma) action" (" ':=' ") translations "x ':=' E" => "CONST ASSIGN (VAR x) E"

 '''

-and mapped to the semantics of the program variable (x,x_update) together with the universal ASSIGN operator defined in Section 3.3.
+and mapped to the semantics of the program variable (x,x\update) together with the universal ASSIGN operator defined later on, in Section 3.3.

 Updating and accessing local variables.
 In Circus, local program variables can be introduced on the fly, and their scopes are explicitly defined, as can be seen in the FIG example.
 In textbook Circus, nested scopes are handled by variable renaming which is not possible in our representation due to the implicit representation of variable names.
-Instead, we represent local program variables by global variables, using the var type defined above, where selection and update involve an explicit stack discipline.
+We represent local program variables by global variables, using the var type defined above, where selection and update involve an explicit stack discipline.
 Each variable is mapped to a list of values, and not to one value only (as for state variables).
-Entering the scope of a variable corresponds to adding a new value as the head of the corresponding values list.
-Leaving a variable scope corresponds to removing the head of the values list.
+Entering the scope of a variable is just adding a new value as the head of the corresponding values list.
+Leaving a variable scope is just removing the head of the values list.
 The select and update functions correspond to selecting and updating the head of the list.
+This ensures dynamic scoping, as it is stated by the Circus semantics.

 Note that this encoding scheme requires to make local variables lexically distinct from global variables; local variable instances are just distinguished from the global ones by the stack discipline.
-The results in dynamic scoping which is required by the operational semantics.